genomicsclass/leanpub/manuscript/clt_in_practice_exercises.md

 A>11.
 Now we are ready to compute a p-value using the CLT.
 What is the probability of observing a quantity as large as what we computed in 10 when the null distribution is true?
 A>
 A>
 A>12.
 CLT provides an approximation for cases in which the sample size is large.
 In practice we can't check the assumption because we only get to see 1 outcome (which you computed above).
 So if this approximation is off, so is our p-value.
 As described there is another approach that does not require a large sample size, but rather that the distribution of the population is approximately normal.
 We don't get to see this distribution so it is again an assumption.
-Although we can look at the distribution of the sample:
+Although we can look at the distribution of the sample with `qqnorm(X)` and `qqnorm(Y)`.
+If we are willing to assume this, then it follows that the t-statistic follows t-distribution.
-A>
-A>
-    ```r
-    library(rafalib)
-    mypar(1,2)
-    qqnorm(X); qqline(X)
-    qqnorm(Y); qqline(Y)
-    ```
-A>
-A>    The alternative approach is to assume the t-statistic follows distribution.
 What is the p-value under the t-distribution approximation (hint: use the `t.test` function)?
-A>
 A>
 A>
 A>13.
 With the CLT distribution we obtained a p-value smaller than 0.05 and with the t-distribution one that is larger.
 They can't both be right.
 What best describes the difference?